Linaro/lava/doc/dispatcher-design.rst

 which allow upstream teams and community developers to debug platform issues in a native environment.
 It also allows tests to be run on a different operating system or different release of an operating system.
-Unlike distribution "porter boxes", LAVA does not allow more than one TestJob to have access to any one device at the same time.
+Unlike distribution "porter boxes", however, LAVA does not allow more than one TestJob to have access to any one device at the same time.

 A device supporting disposable chroots will typically follow the configuration of :ref:`primary_connection_devices`.
 The device